littlerobinson/littlerobinson/README.md

 ---

-Welcome to my portfolio!
+Welcome to my portfolio 🎉!
 I’m a developer who has transitioned into the exciting realms of data science and engineering.
 After years of crafting code, I decided to explore the captivating world of data, where I extract meaningful insights and stories that can drive impactful decisions.

 ## Skills

-## Data Engineering
+## 🚀 Data Engineering
 - **Data Pipeline**: Apache Airflow, Airbyte...
 - **Databases**: RDBMS (PostgreSQL, MySQL), NoSQL (MongoDB)...
 - **Cloud Solutions**: AWS (S3, Redshift), Google Cloud (BigQuery), Azure...